 Here is where you can expect to see Medina EC crews and contractors frequently during November.

-The majority of ROW work is done by contractors.
-You can learn more about our vegetation management program here.
+You can learn more about our vegetation management program and see a map of where work is taking place here.

 All Medina EC contractors have letters showing that they are an approved contractor along with the dates of the work.
 If you see someone suspicious, do not hesitate to ask them for their credentials.
 You may also call our office at 1-866-MEC-ELEC (632-3532) and our staff will verify contractor locations.